pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 ## Spelling and Repeated Characters (Word Standardisation)

-Fixing obvious spelling errors can both increase the predictiveness of you model and speed up processing by reducing the size of your corpora.
+Fixing obvious spelling errors can both increase the predictiveness of your model and speed up processing by reducing the size of your corpora.
 A good example of this is on Social Media sites when words are either truncated, deliberately misspelt or accentuated by adding unnecessary repeated characters.
 Consider:

 * `love, luv, lovvvvv, lovvveeee`

-To an English speaker it pretty obvious that the single word the represents all these tokens is `love`.
+To an English speaker it's pretty obvious that the single word that represents all these tokens is `love`.
 Standardising your text in this manner has the potential to improve your model significantly.

 <a name="remove"></a>

-## Remove URL's, Email Addresses and Emojis
+## Remove URLs, Email Addresses and Emojis

-Depending on your modelling requirements your might want to either leave these items in you text or further preprocess them as required.
+Depending on your modelling requirements you might want to either leave these items in your text or further preprocess them as required.
 A general approach though is to assume these are not required and should be excluded.
-Consider if is it worth converting your emojis to text, would this bring extra predictiveness to your model.
-Regular expressions are the go to solution for removing URL's and email addresses.
+Consider if it is worth converting your emojis to text, would this bring extra predictiveness to your model?
+Regular expressions are the go to solution for removing URLs and email addresses.

 <a name="stemming-lemmatisation"></a>